vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

 * Added possibility to specify the static value of property for reading.
 If static value is specified, if requested, agent responds directly with this value without requesting it from adapter

+* Added parsers / validators for thing location information semantic metadata to be attached from TD